-A boundary separating assets included (for example, plant and factories, and non-produced assets such as land and water resources) and those excluded (such as natural assets not managed for an economic purpose) in creating core economic accounts.
+Boundary separating assets included in creating core economic accounts (such as plant and factories, also including non-produced assets such as land and water resources) and those excluded (such as natural assets not managed for an economic purpose).

-Entities over which ownership rights are enforced by institutional units – individually or collectively – and from which economic benefits may be derived by owners holding them over a period of time.
+Entities over which ownership rights are enforced by institutional units, individually or collectively; and from which economic benefits may be derived by their owners by holding them over a period of time.

 Balance of payments